hexatomium/hexatomium-old.github.io/_posts/2016-02-16-lua-powers.md

   * hosting illegal and/or darknet content
   * serving a remote console (VNC)

-In case I missed any other interesting cases, comments are welcome!
+In case I missed any other major risks, comments are welcome!

 <A href=https://twitter.com/hexatomium>Follow</A> @hexatomium